Geographic Connection to Pennsylvania: Pittsburgh, Allegheny County

 Like a Man Gone Mad: Poems in a New Century.
-Syracuse: Syracuse University Press, 2010.
+Syracuse: Syracuse UP, 2010.

 The Stroke of a Pen.
-Notre Dame: University of Notre Dame Press, 2011.
+Notre Dame: U of Notre Dame P, 2011.

-Solos.
-First produced at the Carnegie Lecture Hall, Pittsburgh, 1994.
+“Solos.”
+First produced at Carnegie Lecture Hall, Pittsburgh, 1994.

 Just Once.
 Pittsburgh: Autumn House Press, 2002.

 Listen with the Eye.
-Pittsburgh: University of Pittsburgh Press, 1964.
+Pittsburgh: U of Pittsburgh P, 1964.